Esgjgd/ARX-dfferential-probability-revision-scheme/README.md

 * to output paths.
 ### pathtool2
 * to run arxtoolkit automatically without interface.
-* remember to put it into folder "arxtoolkit\arxtools\".
+* remember to put it into the folder "arxtoolkit\arxtools\".
 ### paths.rar
 * differential characteristics of 10-round SPECK32 differential (2800, 0010→0004, 0014) whose probability is over 2^(-50).
 ### r8.path、r8、r8KeyGen.path、r8KeyGen